klimaleksus/stable-diffusion-webui-fix-image-paste/README.md

 This is javascript Extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) fixes image paste from clipboard to any WebUI form.

 Notably, it allows to paste into `img2img > Inpaint upload > Mask` for the time being.
+(Inspired by my own [xy-plot-online-grid-viewer](https://github.com/klimaleksus/xy-plot-online-grid-viewer)!)

 ## Installation: